-Lancaster Arts: where ideas, creativity and people connect
+Lancaster Arts: where ideas, people and places connect

 Our strapline underlines our commitment to exceptional art that connects people and ideas.